metavee/python-novice-climate/_episodes/06-func.md

 ---

 At this point,
-we've written code to draw some interesting features in our inflammation data, loop over all our data files to quickly draw these plots for each of them, and have Python make decisions based on what it sees in our data.
+we've written code to draw some interesting features in our data, loop over all our data files to quickly draw these plots for each of them, and have Python make decisions based on what it sees in our data.
 But, our code is getting pretty long and complicated;